Kj-RahiL/event-management/questions_and_answers.md

 <details><summary><b>Answer</b></summary>
 <p>

 #### Answer: C: 3.

-Here nums =[0, 1, 2, 3].
+<i>Here nums =[0, 1, 2, 3].
 0 is falsy value. nums is used forEach, it's given loop for every nums element so num will be [1,2,3]. now this 3 elememt count + num element.
-I thinks it's count length, not sure. please explain it my feedback why answer is 3. if i'm is wrong.
+I thinks it's count length, not sure. please explain it my feedback why answer is 3. if i'm is wrong.</i>

-<i>Write your explanation here</i>

 </p>
 </details>